VPKSoft/amp-multi/Help/amp-en/docs/settings.md

 *Display audio visualization* indicates whether to display audio visualization on bottom of the track list during playback.

 *Audio visualizer FFT Window function*
 With this option the FFT ([Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform)) [windowing function](https://en.wikipedia.org/wiki/Window_function) can be changed.
 Just keep it to Hanning if you do not know what this means.
-It affects the form of the visualized audio signal bu assigning weight to the different frequency bands - thats how I (with extremely limited knowledge) understand the thing.
+It affects the form of the visualized audio signal bu assigning weight to the different frequency bands - thats how the author (with extremely limited knowledge) understands the thing.

 *Bar visualization mode*
 The audio visualization is rendered in bars if this is checked.
 Otherwise a line is rendered.